rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Create empty behavior table to store merged behavior data behavior = {}
     }

+    -- >>> ADDED: Also copy the getCastTime function if it exists if spellDef.getCastTime and type(spellDef.getCastTime) == "function" then compiledSpell.getCastTime = spellDef.getCastTime
+    end

     -- Process keywords if they exist
     if spellDef.keywords then